-Budgeted expenditure for 2020/21 of £2.759m was agreed by the Board on 28 February 2020.
-Of this, £0.471m is met from funding related to the implementation of Barclay recommendations.
+Budgeted expenditure for 2020/21 of £2,855k was agreed by the Board on 26 February 2021.
+Of this, £455k is met from funding related to the implementation of Barclay recommendations.

 The Board recognises the difficult financial climate facing local authorities and has continued to seek efficiencies wherever possible.
-Requisition levels have been reduced by 1% for 2020/21 and a prudent level of reserves use is planned over the next three years.
-This will still retain planned usable reserves of at least 7% of net expenditure.
+Requisition levels are increased by 1.8% for 2021/22 and a prudent level of reserves use is planned over the next three years.
+The updated reserves position was reported to the Board on 28 May 2021 in light of the 2020/21 Barclay underspend being repaid to the Scottish Government.

-As previously mentioned, the Assessor & ERO has been reviewing the organisational structure, looking at both job descriptions and duties for certain staff and, where necessary, the creation of new posts.
-The Board will be kept informed of any future developments around this.

-There continues to be concern over the filling of vacancies in both the core and supplemental vacancies created to deliver the Barclay review findings.
-Staffing levels will therefore need to be constantly monitored and reviewed as required over the coming months.
+As previously mentioned, the Assessor & ERO has reviewed the organisational structure, and has had some success in the filling of vacancies, however the core vacancies are still outstanding.
+Staffing levels will be constantly monitored and reviewed as required over the coming months.

-This is a dynamic period for the organisation, as legislative changes in both the Non-Domestic Valuation service and the Electoral function are being finalised with commencement dates for all of these changes happening over the next few months.
-The Assessor & ERO and management team will keep all matters under review.
+This has been a dynamic period for the organisation, as legislative changes in both the Non-Domestic Valuation service and the Electoral function have been constant and complex requiring staff training and new processes to be developed.
+The Assessor & ERO along with the management team will keep all matters under review.